 Granada Television was founded in 1954 by Lord Bernstein and began transmitting to the North of England in 1956 when independent television was first introduced.
 It has been broadcasting to the nation ever since and was the only independent station to retain its franchise throughout.
 Its heyday was probably in the period between 1960 until 1990 when the Broadcasting Act led to significant changes to the shape of British broadcasting.
 During this period Granada produced some of the finest television of its day including Brideshead Revisited, World In Action, What the Papers Say, Seven Up, Coronation Street and The Jewel In The Crown.
 During the 1980s The New York Times described Granada as ‘the finest television company in the world’.

 The aim of this project is to collect the memories of those who worked for Granada at its Manchester, London and Liverpool offices between 1956 and 1990.
-These interviews will include presenters, producers, researchers, directors, camera operators, stagehands, production assistants, accountants and many others who worked for the company.
+These interviews will include presenters, producers, researchers, directors, camera operators, stagehands, production assistants, secretaries, accountants and many others who worked for the company.
 We have deliberately tried to include as many different occupations as we can as we believe that everyone who worked for the company made a valuable contribution in whatever capacity.
 In particular, the project hopes to collect memories from the earlier years as many of these people are now elderly.
 If their memories are not collected soon they will be lost forever.

 The project interviewers, Stephen Kelly and Judith Jones, are experienced oral historians with specialist knowledge both of oral history and of Granada Television.
 They have written numerous books based on oral history and were both employed by Granada during the 1980s.
 Steve joined Granada in 1978 as a researcher and went on to work on programmes such as Reports Politics, World In Action, Hypotheticals, What The Papers Say and Union World.
 Since Granada he has written a number of oral history studies, including one on the Korean War and a number on football.
 He has a PhD in oral history and in 2000 he and Judith Jones published an oral history of Coronation Street, Forty Years of Coronation Street (Boxtree).
 For a time he was the Director of the Centre for Oral History Research at the University of Huddersfield.
 He has written more than 25 books and is currently Visiting Professor at Manchester Metropolitan University.